mikewest/mgc/mikewest.org/2009/2009-05-21-playing-with-placemaker.markdown

     - xml
     - curl

-Teaser:	 |
-	Yahoo's latest API is really quite cool: [Placemaker][] takes your unstructured data (e.g. any HTML page, RSS feed, etc), and extracts a nice list of _locations_ that your data refers to.
+Teaser:	 "Yahoo's latest API is really quite cool: Placemaker takes your unstructured data (e.g. any HTML page, RSS feed, etc), and extracts a nice list of _locations_ that your data refers to."
 ---
 Yahoo's latest API is really quite cool: [Placemaker][] takes your unstructured data (e.g. any HTML page, RSS feed, etc), and extracts a nice list of _locations_ that your data refers to.
 It's a brilliant tool, and I can think of quite a few ways I'd like to use it in the future.
 Along with their release of a _ton_ of [WhereOnEarth ID codes][woe] that allows you to make use of Yahoo's various geo-services, this is a really good day to play with geocoding unstructured data.